concreteFrost/esg_database/Approach.md

 ## General setup

-1.Create new git repository
+1. Create new git repository
-2.Organise folders for additional php/js files
+2. Organise folders for additional php/js files
-3.Create files for main front end functionality (script.js) 4.Create files for backend (store them in php folder) 5.Include bootstrap and jquery cdn`s in the <head> element
+3. Create files for main front end functionality (script.js)
+4. Create files for backend (store them in php folder)
+5. Include bootstrap and jquery cdn`s in the <head> element
 6. Setup new database using MySQL

 ## Front End